J-Wachs/Z21Dashboard/UserManual.md

 Z21Dashboard is Open Source software, and it can be found in my Github repository, where both source code and binary files are available.

-Z21Dashboard is developed in C# and .NET 9.
-It is developed as a .NET MAUI Blazor Hybrid application.
+Z21Dashboard is developed in C# and .NET 10.
+It is developed as a .NET MAUI Blazor Hybrid Windows application.

 # The Z21 Family of Central Stations